 In order to become certified, you will need to fulfill swimming requirements.
 Open Water Certification candidates must be able to swim 200 yards.
 There is no time limit and you are able to utilize any swimming stroke you prefer.
 Candidates must also be able to tread water for ten minutes, again using any methods you are comfortable with.

 Are there any physical limitations that would prevent me from starting?

-Our team is certified through the Handicapped Scuba Association which provides them with the ability to accommodate a larger range of divers.
+Our team is certified through the Handicapped Scuba Association and Partnered with the Cody Unser First Step Foundation which provides them with the ability to accommodate a larger range of divers.
 These divers must also be medically cleared for diving.

 As far as equipment, what will I need to start?

 Depending on which class you decide to start with will depend on what you need.
 If you are just trying out diving with Discover Scuba, you don’t need anything!
 If you are moving into Open Water Certification, you will need personal fins, mask, and snorkel.
 These items are rent-able, however, you will likely want to purchase your own.
 By picking out your own equipment, you will be much more comfortable and confident in your gear.